Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Virtualization

 **Explanation:**
-"Elasticity" is incorrect.
+Elasticity is incorrect.
 Elasticity refers to scaling resources up or down based on demand, not sharing hardware.
-"Metered service" is incorrect.
+Metered service is incorrect.
 Metered service is about pay‑per‑use billing, not resource abstraction.
-"Containers" is incorrect.
+Containers is incorrect.
 Containers provide application-level isolation, but hypervisors relate to virtualization.
-"Virtualization" is correct.
+Virtualization is correct.
 Virtualization uses a hypervisor to abstract and share physical hardware across multiple virtual machines.

 ---